degrotevriendelijkereus/freeCodeCamp/guide/english/computer-hardware/cooling/index.md

 * Passive Systems - Usually consist of a heat sink or a heat conductive metal attached to the component.
 Passive cooling works by providing a larger surface to adsorb and dissipate the heat.
 * Active Systems - Add a fan to the heat sink and you are actively removing heat.
 The cooling fan can be dynamically adjusted to the load of the CPU or graphics card on most motherboards.
 * Liquid Cooling - High performance computers can benefit from a liquid cooled system.
 These types of systems circulate a liquid between the hot components and a cooling radiator.
+* Dry ice and LN2 cooling = For overclocking there is often need for even a better cooling system then liquid cooling.
+This is done thrue cooling with dry ice or ln2.
+This method isn't used for daily use of the computers.
+Only for the record attempts.

 ## Environmental Considerations